matn7/CS-Notes/src/main/java/basic_java/hearts/JMM.md

     - If one thread interrupts another thread, the interrupt call in the first thread synchronizes-with the point where another thread detects that the thread was interrupted.

-### Happens-before order.
+### Happens-before order

 - This ordering is what determines whether a memory write is guaranteed to be visible to a subsequent memory read.
 - More specifically, a read of a variable **v** is guaranteed to observe a write to **v** if and only if **write(v)** happens-before **read(v)** AND there is no intervening write to **v**.
 If there are intervening writes, then the **read(v)** may see the results of them rather than the earlier one.
 - The rules that define the happens-before ordering:
-    - Happens-Before Rule #1 - If x and y are actions of the same thread and x comes before y in program order, then x happens-before y.
+    - Happens-Before Rule #1: If x and y are actions of the same thread and x comes before y in program order, then x happens-before y.
-    - Happens-Before Rule #2 - There is a happens-before edge from the end of a constructor of an object to the start of a finalizer for that object.
+    - Happens-Before Rule #2: There is a happens-before edge from the end of a constructor of an object to the start of a finalizer for that object.
-    - Happens-Before Rule #3 - If an action x synchronized-with a subsequent action y, then x happens-before y.
+    - Happens-Before Rule #3: If an action x synchronized-with a subsequent action y, then x happens-before y.
-    - Happens-Before Rule #4 - If x happens-before y and y happens-before z then x happens-before z.
+    - Happens-Before Rule #4: If x happens-before y and y happens-before z then x happens-before z.
 - Various classes in the Java standard libraries are specified as defining happens-before relationships.
 You can interpret this as meaning that it happens somehow, without needing to know exactly how to guarantee is going to be met.

-## How to avoid needing to understand the Memory Model.
+## How to avoid needing to understand the Memory Model

 - Memory Model is useful if you need to reason about the correctness of multi-threaded code, but you do not want to have to do this reasoning for every multi-threaded application that you write.